 People often ask whether volunteer work entitles them to a tax deduction.
-After all, they say: ten hours of my time has a market value.
-If that’s what I gave to Habitat For Humanity, can’t I deduct it?
+They say, “ten hours of my time has a market value.
+If that’s what I gave to Habitat For Humanity, can’t I deduct it?”
 Logical and justified as this may seem, it’s actually not legal, according to the IRS.
-The value of your time is different than the value of someone else’s time, and the IRS can’t be bothered to verify what you say your time is worth.
-Or how many hours you really volunteered for.
-Nor can you deduct any personal expenses connected with volunteering (like the cost of putting your children in daycare.)
+The value of your time is different from the value of someone else’s time, and the IRS can’t verify what you say your time is worth.
+Or how many hours you really volunteered.
+Nor can you deduct any personal expenses connected with volunteering (like the cost of putting your children in daycare).
 What you can deduct are costs that relate directly to your volunteer work, including:

 - Uniforms or supplies

 Required Forms & Paperwork

 When it comes to making charitable contributions – and getting the deductions you are entitled to – documentation is everything.
 Any contribution (cash or noncash) of $250 or more requires that you get a “contemporaneous written acknowledgement” – in other words, a receipt – from the charity you donated to.
 Then there’s IRS Form 8283, which must be included with your tax return for non-cash donations exceeding $500 in value as well as noncash property worth more than $5,000.
 In the latter case, you’ll also need to get a “qualified appraisal” of the property.

 Qualified appraisals are required or suggested for other non-cash contributions as well.
 Donated artwork valued at $20,000 or more, for instance, requires that a signed appraisal be attached to your tax return.

 Some charities try to “sweeten the deal” by offering incentives for people to donate more.
 At first, this might seem too good to be true.
 A tax deduction, and free stuff?
 Unfortunately, it is too good to be true.
 As the IRS makes crystal clear: